 WARNING: Deadlines apply to all of these rights of recovery.
 Delay can result in your claim being time-barred, or a particular forum may refuse to hear your complaints.
 But these deadlines are complicated.
 Don’t procrastinate in seeking qualified legal assistance.
 Likewise, don’t give up because you assume you’ve waited too long.
-Jay Salamon and Hugh Berkson are lawyers who exclusively represent clients hurt by the misconduct of investment professionals such as stockbrokers.
+Hugh Berkson is broker misconduct lawyer who exclusively represent clients hurt by the misconduct of investment professionals such as stockbrokers.
 Ask us to look at your case.
 We’ll let you know how much time you have to proceed and what we can do to help you.